-Mistake 5.
-Adding to a Losing Trade
+Forex Trading Mistake #5 – Adding to a Losing Trade

 A problem with risking a large sum is falling into the trap of averaging down.
 When seeing an unfavorable movement in price, many new Forex traders add to a position in the hope of making a larger profit when the price turns around.

 Adding to a losing trade is never a good idea.
 In most cases, prices don’t reverse in the short period.
 It usually takes months and sometimes even years for a particular price trend to change.

 Remember that small losses are easier to recoup as compared to large losses.

 The best course of action when the price movement reverses is to end the trade after a certain point, which should be the stop-limit order.
 The losses will only get bigger the longer you wait to close the account after a price reversal.